bensheldon/island94-jekyll/_posts/2022-09-25-persian-tahchin-inspired-crispy-chicken-rice.md

 * 1.5 cups basmati rice
 * 1/4 teaspoon saffron threads
 * 2 tablespoons boiling water
-* 12 ounces boneless skinless chicken thighs
+* 12 ounces boneless skinless chicken thighs.
+I think this would also work with seitan or tempeh just mix a bit more oil in.
 * 1 lemon, for juice and zest
 * 2 garlic cloves
 * 0.5 cups whole milk greek yogurt